cesar-guerrero/chatroom/README.md

 # chatroom
-Chatroom where messages can be rearranged after arriving.
+Chatroom where messages can be rearranged after delivery.
 This is proof of concept application that I plan to extend to IOS.